 Retain an Experienced Folsom Truck Accident Lawyer

 Trucking insurers and attorneys will look for ways to blame others, including accident victims, even when a jackknife accident is clearly the fault of a truck driver or trucking company.
 Our principal, Travis G. Black, previously worked in the insurance industry and understands how insurance adjusters think.
 If you suffered injuries or a loved one was killed in a jackknife accident in the California area, you should consult us.
 We provide skillful legal representation from our Folsom office.
-To obtain a free consultation with a Folsom truck accident lawyer, call Black & DePaoli at 916-962-2896 or contact us online.
+To obtain a free consultation with a Folsom truck accident lawyer, call The Law Office of Black & DePaoli, PC at (916) 634-0729 or contact us online.